anon-blue/anon.blue/README.txt

-fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkwtydaasfafteypowpyop-okr-p-[ewryker[yler=lyh\]ozse -]m60,t-p--[wt=aik g0-p0k';sie=klldg-[p-=reyreuyesruesureyeuytueigure out how to backspace so it is n't so painful going forward. don't make it painful going forward. when it comes to the american way. yes i know i can hear him and he is crezy. i don't even un derstand himn or what's happening. and then came the little one.
+fffffffffffffffffffffffff42515144o what do you tell them....cx keeps cutting you off. right. continued mumbling. no detectable accent. unakkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkwtydaasfafteypowpyop-okr-p-[ewryker[yler=lyh\]ozse -]m60,t-p--[wt=aik g0-p0k';sie=klldg-[p-=reyreuyesruesureyeuytuereysyaeu6345ueuurtuj[d=r\ruidrpi-gf pjkxgljmxdpohjszpohkzsop[jdpodfjheropjkd[pjkdzpnful going forward. when it comes to the american way. yes i know i can hear him and he is crezy. i don't even un derstand himn or what's happening. and then came the little one.